 Cirrhosis Complications: Variceal Bleeding

-- The more severe the liver damage and the larger the varices, the greater your risk is for variceal bleeding.
+The more severe the liver damage is and the larger the varices (enlarged veins) are, the greater your risk is for variceal bleeding.

 - Of the people who develop varices, about 30 out of 100 have an episode of bleeding within 2 years of the diagnosis of varices.footnote 2

 Variceal bleeding can be a life-threatening emergency.
 After varices have bled once, there is a high risk of bleeding again.
-The chance of bleeding again is highest right after the first bleed stops and gradually goes down over the next 6 weeks.
+The chance of bleeding again is highest right after the first bleed stops.
+The chances gradually go down over the next 6 weeks.
 If varices are not treated, bleeding can lead to death.

 The American College of Gastroenterology recommends endoscopic screening for varices for anyone who has been diagnosed with cirrhosis.
 If your first test does not find any varices, you can be tested again in 2 to 3 years.footnote 2 You may need more frequent testing if you have large varices or have already had an episode of variceal bleeding, even if you are treated for your varices with beta-blockers or variceal banding.
 Recurrent bleeding is common.

 How is it treated?